Fisker provides first look at Tesla Model Y rival priced below $40,000

 For the interior, Fisker said there will be a large head-up display and a “unique” interface complemented by high-quality materials.
 Naturally, there will also be electronic driver aids, including possibly some self-driving features.

-Fisker said the SUV is the first of three “affordable” models that will be complimented by the EMotion, which will serve as the brand's flagship.
+Fisker said the SUV is the first of three “affordable” models that will be complemented by the EMotion, which will serve as the brand's flagship.
 The cars will be made available to the public via a direct-sales model, with a concierge service to be established to handle delivery and vehicle maintenance.

 Under revised plans announced Monday, the SUV will now be the first model to enter production, at a site to be located in the United States.
 It means we won't see the EMotion enter production until after the second half of 2021, assuming the SUV actually enters production on time.
 Fisker said it is holding back the EMotion until its in-house developed solid-state battery technology is ready for commercialization.
 The technology promises up to 500 miles of range and charge times comparable with filling up with gas.